 NYC can grow itself into resiliency.
 Much like smart growth, resilient growth has a set of tools that help to integrate urban challenges.

 With more than 500,000 expected new units by 2040 in NYC coupled with an increased exposure of assets to extreme weather, big ideas and long-term thinking are needed.
 Yet in order to make something big, small is crucial.

 In our proposal for Resilient Community Districts, community planning, social resilience, water management, utilities and financial instruments are organized on a district scale as well as an urban scale.
 This partial decentralization of critical infrastructure increases the resilience of the whole.
 Community micro-grids and water management plans create redundancies that decrease the risks posed by increased storms and allow incremental adaptation to climate change.

 District-organized social infrastructure and emergency preparedness provide a cohesive response to unforeseen emergencies.
 Finally, leveraging local investment into coastal protection, matched with government investment as needed, engages neighbors in developing protective measures that provide for other district needs, and creates tremendous economies of scale that can directly benefit end users.

 Design solutions for protection in the city become hybrid solutions, each custom tailored to their specific place, time and program.
 The artful combination of a classic engineered infrastructural element with desirable social functions of each community can produce an almost unnoticeable protection.
 There is something that is not so complex about protection.
 On the most basic level, the task is to make a barrier of a certain height.
 At the core of these design challenges is the requirement that this be done in a way that does not act as a wall or barrier, but is an upgrade to the social and urban condition.

-Download the BIG Team boards and project research here.
+Download the boards and project research presented by BIG Team in 2013 here.